 It's late on Tuesday night, and instead of sleeping like you should be, you find yourself taking a personality quiz your friend texted you.
 There's clearly no way you'll be able to sleep until you confirm you'd never be a Slytherin.

 Some of these personality tests might be silly, but the reason we're drawn to them isn't.
 Personality assessments are intriguing because we want to know what makes us us.
 Why am I special?
 What is my place in the world?
 Who am I?

 Having a better understanding of who you are also helps you better understand how you work with others.
 Businesses and companies find personality assessments helpful too—they can help them build successful and productive teams.

-That knowledge can help you know how to work better with your teammates—something crucial for building and working on successful, productive teams.
-Here's how personality tests work, as well as how that knowledge can improve your teamwork and empathy with others.
+Here's how personality tests work, as well as how they can improve teamwork and empathy with others.